 On March 4, 2022, the Company updated and refined its 3D model at the Silver Strand Project with a series of proposed drillholes for a Phase II drill campaign.
 It is designed to test up to 220 meters below the existing mine workings and a further 165 metres down dip from Phase I drilling.
-The Company is in active discussions with local contractors and expects to commence its Phase II program during the next quarter.
+The Company engaged local contractors and commenced its Phase II program in August.